 Finally, we have the executive skills which are at the top - the penthouse if you like.
 These cannot be executed effectively if the foundations and core skills are not in place.

-For any skill learning there is a cycle: start at the bottom, work your way up through core skills, work on your executive skills, then return to revisit the foundations, improve them and so on.
-Each time you pass through a skill set you are aiming to perform them a little better, thus your building can become taller and the penthouse has a better view!
+For any skill learning, there is a cycle: start at the bottom, work your way up through core skills, work on your executive skills, then return to revisit the foundations, improve them and so on.
+Each time you pass through a skill set, you aim to perform better.
+Thus your building can become taller, and the penthouse will have a better view!